nodeschool/madrid/firstgathering.md

 which was not something I was willing to do since their policy is "open access": anyone coming from the street should be able to participate.
-Limiting attendees on Meetup would have meant leaving people out, and probably free spaces in the gathering.
+Limiting attendance in Meetup would have meant leaving people out, and probably leaving free spaces in the gathering.

 > Try to have people sign up somewhere; it helps you estimate attendance.
 > Plan to have only 50~60% of people to show up.

+A quick show of hands told us that almost all attendees had followed the instructions: everyone had their laptops, all but a handful of people had Node.js installed, and just 20~30 had not installed the tutorials.

-### Amenities
+### Facilities

-The organization lent us extension cords and multiple socket adaptors, much needed in a room full of hungry laptops.
+The organization lent us lots of extension cords and socket adaptors, much needed in a room full of hungry laptops.

+WiFi was working well, so people who had not installed the tutorials had no problems doing it then.

+Some people had asked for a webcast or a recording of the gathering.
+It made no sense given the nature of the session: there were no talks or explanations of tutorials, everyone was supposed to follow them at their own pace.

+Despite being held in the canteen, there were no refreshments or food of any kind.
+This might have seemed a disadvantage, but in a room with 120 people and full of laptops things could have got messy quickly.

 ### Activities